ariftoteles/Telecom-Customer-Churn/README.md

 <h3>Objective</h3>

-1. Get insight from this dataset
+1. Analyze the factors that are potential causes of customer churn from this dataset
 2. Build Machine Learning Model to predict customers churn

 <hr>